firstdraft/guides/glossary-of-terms.md

 #### Gem

+In every programming language, programmers share solutions to commonly-faced problems.
+No one re-invents the wheel for everything.

+These shared packages of code are called "libraries", generally, but in Ruby they are called **gems**.
+Rails itself is a gem; really, it is a `bundle` of lots of other gems.

 #### Hash

 One of the built-in Ruby [classes](#class).
 It is one of the two primary classes we use to represent **lists of things**.
 (The other one is [`Array`](#array).)